unraed/unraed.github.io/docs/DialogueTree/Tutorials/QuickStart.md

 ## Summary
 And that’s all there is to it.
 To sum up, in this tutorial we covered:

-1. How to add a dialogue controller to the level
+1. How Dialogue Controllers relate to our project
 2. How to create a simple Dialogue Tree asset
 3. How to set up Speaker Components
 4. And how to get the dialogue to play